-- (a) The employee shall receive a minimum payment of four (4) straight time hours pay including payment for Call Time and time worked, but not the payment provided in Section 1(d). - (b) Not more than one (1) basis shall be used to cover the same period of work except as provided in Section 1(d).
+- (a) The employee shall receive a minimum payment of four (4) straight time hours pay including payment for Call Time and time worked. - (b) Not more than one (1) basis shall be used to cover the same period of work.

-The Call Time payment will not be added to or paid in lieu of allowances payable under Articles VI, IX and XI.
+(c) The Call Time payment will not be added to or paid in lieu of allowances payable under Articles VI, IX and XI.